.jpg)

 |

-Where to set up your slackline?
+Where to install your slackline?

-Please take care to protect our green friends!
+Thank you for being vigilant to protect our green friends!

-How do I set up a slackline?
+How to install a slackline?

-How to progress on a slackline: a few tips
+How to progress in slackline: some tips